How to Market an Event: 75 Ideas to Promote an Event

 72. Post photo galleries to your website, Facebook, and/or a Pinterest board.
 Showing off the best moments and what was missed can be motivation enough to prompt non-attendees to keep an eye out for next year’s event… or can remind those who did attend not to miss out on it again.

 73. Share presentations, slide decks, or videos as well.
 Again, showing off what was missed can be great motivation.
 You may be hesitant to give this kind of information away for free, but it can absolutely encourage future interest.
-Copyblogger has some great guidance on what you should and should not share for free that can absolutely apply to events.
+Copyblogger has some great guidance on what you should and should not share for free that can absolutely apply to event marketing.

 74. Keep your website, social media, and email updated.
 Should you fall off the radar while your event isn’t happening or close by?
 No way!
 Keep the content on your channels fresh to stay present in the minds of those you want to show up next year.
 That doesn’t mean you have to keep up the same pace as your pre-show promotion, but if someone visits your website six months in advance and sees it hasn’t been touched since last year, well…